robric/wiki-contrail-controller/Vrouter-Module-Parameters.md

 * vr_mpls_labels (uint)     : maximum MPLS labels used in the node (default is 5K)
 * vr_nexthops (uint)        : maximum nexthops in the node
 * vr_vrfs (uint)            : maximum VRFs supported in the node
+* vr_interfaces (uint)      : maximum interfaces that can be created (default is 4352); this can be modified from release 3.1.1.0 & 3.2
 * vrouter_dbg (int)         : 1 to dump packets, 0 to disable (disabled by default)

 The currently configured limits can be seen using `vrouter --info`.
 These can be updated by editing /etc/modprobe.d/vrouter.conf with the desired options and by following it up with a reboot of the node.